 #2: Be Real

 Don’t worry about sounding impressive in your Stanford roommate essay.
-The admissions committee isn’t expecting every student to spend their time Googling strategies for world peace or outlining their best-selling novel, unless that’s what you’re actually doing.
+The admissions committee isn’t expecting every student to spend their time Googling strategies for world peace or outlining their best-selling novel (unless that’s what you’re actually doing).

-The admissions committee would much rather read about the real you - the one who spent 20 hours capturing every nearby creature in Pokemon Go - than a made-up person who you think the admissions committee wants to see.
+The admissions committee would much rather read about the real you—the one who spent 20 hours capturing every nearby creature in Pokémon Go—than a made-up person who you think the admissions committee wants to see.

 It’s a good idea to have someone else read your Stanford roommate essay, too.
 You can seek a second opinion on your work from a parent, teacher, or friend.
 Ask them whether your work represents you as a student and person.
-Have them check and make sure you haven’t missed any small writing errors.
-Having a second opinion will help your work be the best it possibly can be.

-Remember, even though your Stanford roommate essay should be fun, it still needs to be well-written.
+Remember, even though your Stanford roommate essay should be fun, it still needs to be well written!

 Wondering what a good SAT score is?
 Check out our post on how to set your goal score based on the schools you want to get into.